SpechtD/OpenTX-Pong/README.md

 ## Requirements

--Radio with display, running OpenTX 2.0.0 or newer
+- Radio with display, running OpenTX 2.0.0 or newer

 ## Installation

-[Download](https://github.com/SauerkrautKebap/OpenTX-Pong/releases) the Pong.lua file or clone the repo and put it on the radios SD card under /SCRIPTS/.
+1. [Download](https://github.com/SauerkrautKebap/OpenTX-Pong/releases) the Pong.lua file or clone the repo
+2. Put the Pong.lua file on the radios SD card under /SCRIPTS/.

 ## Usage

--Execute the Lua file on the radio
+- Execute the Lua file on the radio
--Throttle controls the left paddle, elevators the right
+- Throttle controls the left paddle, elevators the right